Required Boat Equipment in Canada

 - Sound signalling device

-- Navigation lights [Not required unless operated at night or in restricted
+- Navigation lights - if operated at night or in restricted visibility

 - Magnetic compass [not required within sight of navigation marks]